-On Saturday, March 1, 2025 from 2:45–4 PM, the Local Buzz Reading Series, formerly based in Cape Elizabeth, returns in a new venue at the Yarmouth History Center, 118 East Elm Street, Yarmouth.
+On Saturday, April 5, 2025 from 2:45–4 PM, the Local Buzz Reading Series welcomes novelist Lewis Robinson and poet Kristen Case to the Yarmouth History Center, 118 East Elm Street, Yarmouth.
 The monthly Local Buzz events are co-hosted by poets Linda Aldrich and Marcia F. Brown and feature area writers of poetry and prose reading from their work.
-The series is pleased to welcome poet Annaliese Jakimides and writer Taryn Bowe for its 2025 season launch.

 The event is free and open to the public.
 Parking is available on site and across East Elm Street at Royal River Park.